RicardoRodriguesCoelho/master-thesis-modular-control-system/hardware/pcb-power/main-board/README.md

-# Power Board – Main PCB
+# Power Main Board

-Main power electronics board responsible for the power conversion stage.
+This folder contains the **main power electronics board** used in each cascaded converter module.

-## Scope
+## Main Features

-- Power stage topology (DC-AC conversion)
+- Full-bridge DC–AC converter topology
-- Interfaces with modular control boards
+- Designed for cascaded operation
-- Supports isolated driver boards
+- Interfaces with external isolated gate driver boards
+- Validated through simulation and experimental testing

 ## Notes

-Detailed schematics and validation results are available in the thesis document.
+Detailed electrical schematics, layouts, and validation results are documented in the thesis report.
+This repository focuses on providing the design files and overall hardware structure.